Thousands have lived without love, not one without water.

 Brand New, "Could Never Be Heaven"

-JACK, A JACARANDA TREE: I discovered a secret as I was contemplating what lies beneath my bed of living soil.
-I discovered it beneath my gnarled roots these soggy feet and tangled toes, deep inside my muddy veins.
+JACK, A Jacaranda Tree: I discovered a secret as I contemplated what lies beneath my bed of soil.
+I discovered it beneath my gnarled roots - these soggy feet and tangled toes, deep inside my mud and veins.
 You wouldn't believe me if I told you.
-Oh, I'll tell you anyway.
-Ah, the secret of course...get closer a bit, before my thought runs away with the wind: love is real.
-You're not surprised, ey?
+Oh, I'll tell anyway.
+Ah, the secret of course...get close a bit, before my thought runs away with the wind: love... it's real.
+You're not surprised?
 Did you think I had some deeper secret to tell?
-What's that?
-You think I'm simple and silly?
+You think I'm simple?
 Sure I am.
-Look, this thing called Love that you humans eat, sleep, dream of and die for... it's not unattainable, or fantasy; it's a complete possibility.
+Look, this thing called Love that you humans eat, sleep, dream of and die for... it's not unattainable, or fantasy; it's a complete possibility!

-I am blessed, yes so I've been blessed by El Olam.
-Yet...how can I say this?
-I also feel say cursed; blessed because I have a loving home, cursed because I'm immobile to a certain extent; also have got no choice but to be intrusive.
+I am blessed, yes, I've been blessed by El Olam.
+Yet how can I say this?
+I also feel say cursed; blessed because I have a loving home; cursed because I'm immobile to a certain extent - have no choice but to be intrusive.
 Alright, I'll actually admit it; I can't help myself.

-There's a couple living on the other side of my window - my mirror and pillow; my life goes on reflecting in billows.
+There's a couple living on the other side of my window - my mirror and pillow as my life goes on reflecting in billows.
 My green hair, in reality, I'm not as young - auburn leaves shiver in the soft fingers of the wind.
 Alondra and Estéfano are my daily coffee and bread.
 I yearn to be flesh, to have fingers instead of stale branches.
-I would like to have blood, instead of sap.
+I would love to have blood, instead of sap.
 This is my fate though.
 Why should I complain about that which was chosen by El Elyon for me: my cross in life - who am I to not carry it?

 1 The Bleeding Jacaranda